shellphish/ictf-website/index.md

 ---------

 The iCTF 2023 will take place on December 2, 2023 at 10am Pacific Time to December 3, 2034 at 4pm Pacific Time.
+Registration deadline is November 24th at 10am Pacific Time.

 This edition of the competition has a different design and scope with respect to previous editions of the iCTF, so read the rules and instructions carefully.

 Instructions and Rules